hunhoff/play-diff-api/README.md

 #
 # Goals
 # Provide 2 http endpoints that accepts JSON base64 encoded binary data on both endpoints
-# Provide another endpoint to show the diff-ed the
+# Provide another endpoint to show the diff-ed
 #
 # Expected results
 # 	The endpoints should respect RestFull standards